 product_id: productId,

-acme__product_rating: rating // Replace "acme" with your company prefix
+example__product_rating: rating // Replace "example" with your company prefix

 });